Teenager wanted in connection with Denver homicide

-DENVER — The Denver Police Department is asking for the public’s help locating a homicide suspect who is currently on the run.
+DENVER — The Denver Police Department is asking for the public’s help locating a homicide suspect who is on the run.

-Abdi-Fatah Mohamed Rage, 16, is wanted for first degree murder in connection to a homicide that occurred at 5040 N. Troy St., on June 7.
+Abdi-Fatah Mohamed Rage, 16, is wanted for first-degree murder in connection to a homicide that occurred at 5040 N. Troy St., on Thursday.

-The suspect is described as 6-feet tall and 140 pounds with brown eyes and black hair.
+The suspect is described as 6-foot and 140 pounds with brown eyes and black hair.

 Police said Rage has an extensive criminal history and should be considered armed and dangerous.

-Anyone with any information concerning his whereabouts is asked to call Crime Stoppers pr 911.
+Anyone with any information concerning his whereabouts is asked to call Metro Denver Crime Stoppers or 911.

 39.788148 -104.841791AlertMe